YiTingTsou/wave-data-toolbox/docs/troubleshooting.md

 ## Common issues and fixes

 - **Network timeouts**.
 Remote server busy.
 Retry later or reduce concurrency.
-- **Land point selected**.
-The tool automatically searches for the nearest valid grid cell.
+- **Land point selection**: Searches for the nearest valid grid cell.
+Consider using other regions, resolutions, or coverage for a closer available point.
 - **Parameter not found**.
 Inspect file variables with `ncdisp` or adjust `additional_params` names.
   > If the issue is due to the parameter name being different in the early release dataset, please open an issue to request support.
 - **Large datasets**.
 Enable `save_loaded_data = true` for monthly caching to avoid memory pressure.